State / Territory Benefits - South Dakota

 To receive unemployment insurance benefits, you must:

-Be registered with the South Dakota Department of Labor and Regulation through SDWorks or your designated state workforce agency, unless exempted.
+- Be registered with the South Dakota Department of Labor and Regulation (DLR) through SDWorks or your designated state workforce agency, unless exempted.

 You need to file a claim for unemployment benefits within the first week that you become totally or partially unemployed.
 A delay may cost you benefits.
 You have two options for filing a claim.
 No matter which option you choose, you will need some important information available before filing.